vmware-tanzu/community-edition/docs/site/content/docs/assets/aws-clusters.md

     capi-system                        cluster-api            CoreProvider            cluster-api   v0.3.14
     ```

-1. Create a cluster names that will be used throughout this getting-started.md guide.
+1. Create a cluster names that will be used throughout this Getting Started guide.
 This instance of `MGMT_CLUSTER_NAME` should be set to whatever value is returned by `tanzu management-cluster get` above.

     ```sh
     export MGMT_CLUSTER_NAME="<INSERT_MGMT_CLUSTER_NAME_HERE>"